 Some things can be so stressful that even one time exposure will make your pooch fearful for a long time.
 This is called sensitization.

 In dog psychology the term "sensitization" is used when an animal "over-reacts" to a certain stimulus (like a sound, physical touch, etc).
 This can happen when a stimulus that makes your hound emotionally aroused is repeated over and over again.
 But it can happen with a single exposure too.

 Examples are thunderstorms and gunfire.
 These are loud noises that might make your pooch afraid.
-If repeated the animal might become even more anxious.
+If repeated, the animal might become even more anxious.
 Unlike classical conditioning, sensitization is not stimulus specific.
-This means that if a dog is sensitized (because he is a in fire range at the time) he might over react to other stimuli, like a person approaching from behind or a stranger trying to touch him.
+This means that if a dog is sensitized (because he is at a fire range at the time) he might over react to other stimuli, like a person approaching from behind or a stranger trying to touch him.

 The number of steps you need when using systematic desensitization will actually depend on your particular situation and the level of fear in your pet.
 But the general idea is the same, all you need to do is learn to understand your dog emotional state (read about dog body language for help on this) and act accordingly.

 Systematic desensitization is the process by which you will expose your canine friend to the fear-eliciting stimulus (like other dogs) in a gradual manner.
 At every single step, the stimulus should be at a distance (or small enough, or quiet enough, etc.) that does NOT make your pooch react in any way (no barking, growling, freezing, or any other sign of stress).

 Lets pretend your hound is afraid of other dogs:

 Step 1: I highly recommend you keep a log of each training session.